 Home health aides help elderly, ill or injured clients with the activities of daily living, including bathing and dressing.
 In some states, they may be allowed to carry out simple medical tasks, such as taking temperatures and administering medication.

 HHAs are primarily employed with home healthcare agencies, which assign them to individuals living at home or in long-term care facilities.
-Certificate programs can't be completed totally online due to hands-on training requirements.
+Certificate programs can't be completed totally online due to hands-on training requirements, including clinicals and on-campus classes.
 The certificate courses cover basic patient care, light housekeeping skills and emergency medical procedures, such as cardiopulmonary resuscitation (CPR).

 Certification regulations vary from state to state.
 On-the-job training is sufficient in some states, while others require a formal training course, usually offered through a community college or technical school.
 Healthcare employers who receive compensation from the government in the form of Medicare or Medicaid payments are legally required to ensure that their HHAs complete a 75-hour training program and a minimum of 16 supervised hours of training.

 - EMT Ambulance

 - Health Aide

 - Home Health Aide

 - Pharmacy Technician

 - Respiratory Therapy Technician